trombik/TRB_BME280/README.md

 ## Choosing I2C implementation

-Define one of macros below.
+Define one of variable below.
+The variable must be defined as compiler flag, not in the code.

 | Header file | Framework | Platform | Driver |
 |-------------|-----------|----------|--------|